 Example:- The defendants were the committee and members of a cricket club.
 A batsman hit a ball and the ball went over a fence seven feet high and seventeen feet above the cricket pitch & injured the plaintiff on the adjoining highway.
 The cricket from which the ball was hit was about 78 yards from the fence and 100 yards away from the plaintiff.
 The ground had been used for about 90 yrs & during the last 30 years, the ball had been hit in the highway on about six occasions but no one had been injured.
 It was held that the defendants were not liable because the chance of a person ever being struck even in a long period of years was very small.

 Rules of strict and absolute liability

-There are situations when a person may be liable for some harm even though he is not negligent in causing the same or there is no intention to cause her harm or sometimes he maybe even have made some positive efforts to avert the same. in other words, sometimes her law recognizes no-fault liability or rules of strict liability or her rule of absolute liability.
+There are situations when a person may be liable for some harm even though he is not negligent in causing the same or there is no intention to cause her harm or sometimes he may even have made some positive efforts to avert the same.
+In other words, sometimes her law recognizes no-fault liability or rules of strict liability or her rule of absolute liability.

 According to the rule, if a person brings on his land and keeps here any dangerous thing i.e. a thing which is likely to do mischief if it escapes even though he had not been negligent in keeping it here. (held in the Rylands is Fletcher care)